-- (2) References in this Law to services rendered by a sectoral utility shall be deemed to include references to - - (a) services provided in the information and communications technologies sector; - (b) commodities supplied within a market or sector for which the Office has responsibility or supplied by a sectoral utility in rendering such services.

-- (3) A sectoral provider shall be deemed to have Significant Market Power if, either individually or jointly with others, it enjoys a position of economic strength affording it the power to behave to an appreciable extent independently of competitors, customers and consumers. - 3.
-(1) In the exercise of its functions and powers the Office shall not derogate from the terms and conditions of any licence, authorization or agreement in force without the consent in writing of the licensee or authorization holder, subject to any special conditions concerning the modification in the relevant licence, authorization or agreement.
+- (2) References in this Law to services rendered by a sectoral utility shall be deemed to include references to - - (a) services provided in the information and communications technologies sector; - (b) commodities supplied within a market or sector for which the Office has responsibility or supplied by a sectoral utility in rendering such services. - (3) A sectoral provider shall be deemed to have Significant Market Power if, either individually or jointly with others, it enjoys a position of economic strength affording it the power to behave to an appreciable extent independently of competitors, customers and consumers. - 3.
+(1) In the exercise of its functions and powers the Office shall not derogate from the terms and conditions of any licence, authorisation or agreement in force without the consent in writing of the licensee or authorisation holder, subject to any special conditions concerning the modification in the relevant - (2) This Law applies to any utility service unless the contrary is provided expressly or by necessary implication in any other Law.